egoist/kanpai/README.md

 <a href="https://circleci.com/gh/egoist/kanpai"><img src="https://img.shields.io/circleci/project/egoist/kanpai/master.svg" alt="Build Status"></a>
 </p>

-## Motivation

-My major complaints about `npm publish` are:

-- `npm install` will also trigger `npm run prepublish`, see the [discussion](https://github.com/npm/npm/issues/3059).
-If you wanna run `npm test` in `prepublish` script it will also be emitted whenever you run `npm install`, which is unexpected.
-- I have to manually update the package version.
-- I have to manually create git tag.

 ## How it works

 **No black magic**.
 In [semantic-release](https://github.com/semantic-release/semantic-release) you don't have full control of project publish, `semantic-release` smartly analyze your commits and publish the corresponding new version.